ajfunk327/Recipes/mahi mahi.md

 9. Return Mahi Mahi to the skillet and spoon sauce over fillets.
 10. Garnish with parsley and parmesan and serve.

-For more details, you can view the full recipe [here](https://carlsbadcravings.com/mahi-mahi-recipe/#wprm-recipe-container-33632).